 The Nicotine and Cannabis Policy Center (NCPC) is the result of a successful grant application for $3.8 million from the Tobacco-Related Disease Research Program (TRDRP) for one simple reason:

-TOBACCO IS STILL AN ISSUE IN CALIFORNIA
+TOBACCO IS STILL A HUGE ISSUE IN CALIFORNIA!

 - Smoking is still the largest cause of preventable deaths in the US

 - 1 out of 5 deaths are due to smoking

 - 1,300 people die from smoking every day

 - Medical care for adults due to smoking-related disease